 Students will study the basic principles of photography through both film and digital techniques.
 Throughout this course of study will be an introduction to digital editing techniques and their parallels to film photography.
 Use of cameras and darkroom equipment and the fundamentals of good photography will be emphasized.
 Cultural influences on the artist/photographer and historical development of the media will be studied.
 Students will purchase their own film, photographic papers, and various other photographic supplies at an approximate cost of \$45.
-Each student must have use of a 35-mm SLR film camera with manually adjustable controls for focus, aperture, and shutter speed.
-Students are also encouraged to bring a digital camera or phone capable of taking digital photos.
+Each student must have use of a 35-mm SLR film camera or DSLR camera with manually adjustable controls for focus, aperture, and shutter speed.
+Students are also encouraged to bring a phone capable of taking digital photos.

 This course offers a continued study of specific black and white film skills with expanding technology in night/low light photography, and studio lighting.
 Photography 2 is designed to allow students to refine and master basic photographic techniques, allows additional darkroom time, and improvement of digital photography skills.
 Students will purchase their own film, photographic papers, and various other photographic supplies at an approximate cost of \$45.
-Each student MUST have use of a 35-mm SLR film camera with MANUALLY ADJUSTABLE controls for focus, aperture, and shutter speed.
-Devices for capturing digital photos are strongly encouraged, but not a requirement.
+Each student MUST have use of a 35-mm SLR film camera or DSLR camera with MANUALLY ADJUSTABLE controls for focus, aperture, and shutter speed.
 Prerequisite: Photography 1, C or better.

 Students will experiment with advanced techniques using the camera and darkroom.
 Further study of the artist/photographer's role in society, career exploration, and portfolio development will be pursued.
 Digital photography and Adobe Photoshop will be explored.
 Previous analog techniques and digital tools will be joined to synthesize modern photography skills.
 Students will purchase their own film, photographic papers, and various other photographic supplies at an approximate cost of \$45.
-Each student MUST have use of a 35-mm SLR film camera with MANUALLY ADJUSTABLE controls for focus, aperture, and shutter speed.
-Devices for capturing digital photos are strongly encouraged but not a requirement.
+Each student MUST have use of a 35-mm SLR film camera or DSLR camera with MANUALLY ADJUSTABLE controls for focus, aperture, and shutter speed.
 Prerequisite: Photography 2, C or better.

 This course is open to students who wish to refine advanced skills using photographic equipment.
 Students will have maximum use of the darkroom and Photoshop to develop their own portfolio through different darkroom and digital processes.
 This course concentrates on the use of photography as a fine art medium.
 Students will demonstrate mastery of photographing and printing techniques and investigate various photographic careers.
 Students will purchase their own film, photographic papers, and various other photographic supplies at an approximate cost of \$45.
-Each student must have use of a 35-mm SLR film camera with manually adjustable controls for focus, aperture, and shutter speed.
-Devices for capturing digital photos are strongly encouraged, but not a requirement.
+Each student must have use of a 35-mm SLR film camera or DSL camera with manually adjustable controls for focus, aperture, and shutter speed.
 Prerequisite: Photography 3, grade C or better.

-8562 Computer Graphics: Illustration and Graphic Design (9 weeks, .5 credit)
+8562 Computer Graphics: Illustration and Graphic Design 8562C Computer Graphics: Illustration & Graphic Design (CB Cyber Course)

 This course is intended to introduce the student to the use of the computer as a drawing and two-dimensional design tool.
 Students will learn how to manipulate vector drawing tools and options in the industry standard Adobe Illustrator software while working with specific design and illustration problems.
 Assignments will focus on the development of computer graphics skills necessary for success in the fields of advertising, animation, graphic design, illustration, app creation, video game design and industrial design.
 Students taking this course should have basic skills in freehand drawing.
 Students will explore ways the computer can serve as a vehicle for artistic expression and graphic design.
 Assignments will focus on the development of computer vector graphics skills through a series of specific visual design problems.
+8562C is an asynchronous online course offered through CB Cyber.
+Please see www.cbsd.org/cyber for more information.
 No Prerequisite.